Advocating for the NMTC Program

 How NMTC Works

 The federal government authorizes the New Markets Tax Credit (NMTC).
 The U.S. Congress authorizes the amount of annual credit authority (or allocation authority) for the NMTC.
-Then, the Community Development Financial Institutions Fund (CDFI Fund) under the U.S. Department of the Treasury competitively reviews applications and awards allocation authority to qualified Community Development Entities.
+Then, the Community Development Financial Institutions Fund (CDFI Fund), under the U.S. Department of the Treasury, competitively reviews applications and awards allocation authority to qualified Community Development Entities.

 Developers and business owners get flexible financing.
 CDEs are required to offer financing with non-traditional or more flexible terms than conventional financing.
-As a result, borrowers benefit from below market interest rates and underwriting terms.
+As a result, borrowers benefit from below-market interest rates and underwriting terms.
 Many CDEs will only fund transactions that either could not qualify for any conventional financing, or could not qualify for enough conventional financing to cover the entire cost of the project.

 Low-income communities benefit from investments.
-CDEs in part select NMTC projects based on the expected community impact.
-Communities benefit from newly created construction and permanent jobs, improved access to goods and services and new recreation and entertainment options.
+CDEs select NMTC projects in part based on the expected community impact.
+Communities benefit from newly created construction and permanent jobs, improved access to goods and services, and new recreation and entertainment options.
 In addition, increased foot traffic in previously underserved markets can encourage future development.